What are the Library's Hours?

 Can I get into these databases from home / off-campus?

 Yes!
 You can use our databases from wherever you have internet access.
-You'll need your eCampus username and Sakai password.
+You'll need your eCampus username and SSO password.
 See the link below if those don't seem to work for you.

 How do I know if the Library subscribes to the journal I need?